-- 10.17 The intent of this policy is to safeguard land for the future provision of a new cycle and pedestrian links to be provided between Staughton Highway and Dillington, Staughton Green to Kimbolton and Staughton Highway and the A1.
-It is essential that development does not come forward that undermines the deliverability of these routes. (marked on the map 10). - 10.18 Dillington is an isolated hamlet divorced from the main areas of the settlement.
-It is accessed via the B661 and for the majority of the route there is no distinct segregated right of way which links the services and facilities provided in Staughton Highway with the hamlet.
+10.15 The intent of this policy is to safeguard land for the future provision of a new cycle and pedestrian links to be provided between Staughton Highway and Dillington, Staughton Green to Kimbolton and Staughton Highway and the A1.
+It is essential that development does not come forward that undermines the deliverability of these route. (marked on the map 10).